Knowing the facts about contraception and sexual health is important. You should find them out before you have sex.

-It can be difficult to know if you are ready.
-You might feel pressured, or like you're being left behind.
-But it's OK to take your time and be sure
+Knowing if you are ready can take time.
+You should not feel pressured, or like you are being left behind.
+It's OK to take your time and be sure!

 Are you ready?

-- You feel you could say no if you wanted to
+- Could you say no if you wanted to?

-- You can have fun together without anything sexual involved
+- Can you have fun together without anything sexual involved?

-- You each want it for yourself, not to please the other person or fit in with what friends or other people think you should do
+- Do you want it for yourself, not to please the other person or fit in with what friends or other people think you should do?

-- You have discussed using condoms and contraception, and talked about what might happen if you become pregnant or get a Sexually Transmitted Infection
+- Have you discussed condoms and contraception, and talked about what might happen if you become pregnant or get a Sexually Transmitted Infection?

-- You have agreed what happens next, and whether or not to tell your friends afterwards.
+- Have you agreed what happens next, and whether or not to tell your friends afterwards.

-Crucial: If you have said yes to sex once you can always say no to sex another time.
-Sex without consent is rape.
-Find out more from Disrespect Nobody.
+Crucial: Sex without consent is rape.
+If you are persuaded or pressured into sex, this is rape.
+If you have said yes to sex once you can always say no to sex another time.
+Find out more from Brook.

 What's legal when?